Experienced Cincinnati, Ohio Workers' Compensation Attorney

 What is Workers' Compensation?

-Do I Need a Cincinnati Workers' Comp Lawyer?
+Do I Need a Cincinnati Workers' Compensation Lawyer?

 What Should I Do if I'm Injured at Work?

-If you are injured at work, here are the steps to follow:
+If you are injured at work, here are the steps that you should follow:

 - Report the injury to your supervisor or a representative of your employer.